Akshat-Soni02/arilo-app/contribution.md

 - Any base component should be named as ***BaseComponent*** [Ex - BaseButton, BaseChip]
 - Imports should be relative ex - @/Components/compo

+**General**

+- Keep adding commands for specific installs/setups in readme
+- Keep adding readme instructions in readme file whenever are required
+- Keep libraries info in libraries.md updated
+- Once a functionality's circle is completed, add tests related to them